qr243vbi/noogle-magisk/README.md

 # noogle-magisk

-Magisk modules for removing/replacing Google applications on stock Android 11-17.
+Magisk modules for installing microG on stock Android 11-17.

 ## Modules